donny/donny.github.io/_posts/2016-06-16-my-elm-adventure.md

 Our team used [IdeaBoardz](http://www.ideaboardz.com) to conduct our retros and I thought that its UI could be improved :wink:.
 Thus, I decided to spend the following week after my learning to build [Elmütt](https://github.com/donny/elmutt) that is a fresh clone of IdeaBoardz written in Elm.
 It uses Elm 0.17 and Bootstrap 4 for the front end; and Python 2.7, Flask, Redis, and WebSocket for the back end.
 And it is deployable to [Heroku](https://www.heroku.com).

 I am really happy with Elm :thumbsup: :100: and it is such a breath of fresh air.
 Below is my notes that I took whilst learning about Elm.
-I think you should give it a go :smile:.
+I think you should try Elm.

 ### Elm